Free Hyperboloidal Evolution of the Einstein-Maxwell-Klein-Gordon System: Formulation of the Einstein Field Equations

 \subsection{Z4 Formalism}

-We introduce here the Z4 formalism \cite{bona_symmetry-breaking_2004,bona_general-covariant_2003}, which consists of adding a variable $\tilde{Z}_\mu$ to the EFEs.
-This formalism adds terms that damp the constraints (those proportional to the $\kappa_i$'s) and others that propagate the constraint violations (those proportional to the derivatives of $\tilde{Z}_\mu$).
+We introduce here the Z4 formalism \cite{bona_symmetry-breaking_2004,bona_general-covariant_2003}, which adds a constraint-type variable $\tilde{Z}_\mu$ to the EFEs.
+This formalism includes terms that damp the constraints (those proportional to the $\kappa_i$'s) and others that propagate the constraint violations (those proportional to the derivatives of $\tilde{Z}_\mu$).
 This changes \eqref{eq:einsteindecomp} into:

 where $\kappa_1$ and $\kappa_2$ are parameters to choose empirically \cite{vano-vinuales_free_2015} and we used $G_{\mu\nu}[\tilde{g}]$ instead of $G_{\mu\nu}[\bar{g}]$ for better readibility. $\tilde{n}^\alpha$ is the normal vector used in the 3+1 decomposition.
 It is a future-pointing unit vector, $\tilde{n}^\mu \tilde{n}_\mu = -1$ and under a conformal transformation, it changes as